sirwart/ripsecrets/README.md

 You can optionally pass a list of files and directories to search as arguments.

 ```
-$ secrets file1 file2 dir1
+$ secrets check file1 file2 dir1
 ```

 This most commonly used to search files that are about to be committed to source control for accidentically included secrets.
 You can install `secrets` as a pre-commit hook automatically in your current git repository using the following command:

 ```
-$ secrets --install-pre-commit
+$ secrets precommit
 ```

-If you would like to install `secrets` manually you can add the following command to yout `pre-commit` script:
+If you would like to install `secrets` manually you can add the following command to your `pre-commit` script:

 ```
-$ secrets --strict-ignore `git diff --cached --name-only --diff-filter=ACM`
+$ secrets check --strict-ignore `git diff --cached --name-only --diff-filter=ACM`
 ```

 Passing `--strict-ignore` ensures that your `.secretsignore` file is respected when running secrets as a pre-commit.